starmaid/styleguide/retro_color_block/README.md

 # Retro Color Block

 This style is some combination of Swiss Style, Brutalism, and Postmoderinsm.
 Large sans-serif bold letters with many bright colors and fun textures.
-It also embodies a feeling of large companies in the 70s and 80s,
+It also embodies a feeling of large companies in the 70s and 80s, and to make my application of this stand out, I'll apply some Grunge sensibilities.

 ## Examples